whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 The bottom right panel is used to show a variety of things in a tabbed interface.
 'Files' allows you to browse your computer's directories.
-'Plots' displays any plots you have made using R in the current seesion.
+'Plots' displays any plots you have made using R in the current session.
 'Help' is where R will display its help files.

 ## Working with the R console